znac049/XEKeyboard/README.md

  * START/SELECT/OPTION keys update internal state (just for debugging purposes) and directly drive the START, SELECT and OPTION signals on the Atari.
  * PS2 PAUSE/BREAK key.
 When this key is pressed, the Arduino immediately asserts the RESET signal on the Atari which causes the Reset timer to fire.
 This signal is asserted for 250mS.
 There is no "key released" keycode for this key.
+The code which deasserts RESET is hidden in the getKeyCode() function as this is the only place where code blocks inside the main loop.

 #### Mimic the Atari keyboard hardware
+This is the simplest bit of the code so far.
+All the information we need to emulate the Atari keyboard signals have already been collected by the main program loop.
+Now all that is needed is to monitor the 6 key counter bits from the POKEY (K0-K5) and whenever the address changes, present the appropriate bits from the kr1Matrix and kr2Matrix onto the KR1 and KR2 POKEY signals.
+A pin change interrupt routine hanging off of the K0 (LSB key address) POKEY signal.

 ## Future ideas
 There are 10 "holes" in the XE keyboard matrix, which means an additional 10 keyswitches